Animesh-Parashar/x402-gateway/README.md

 ## Facilitator Contract

-The gateway expects the configured facilitator to expose a verification endpoint:
+The gateway expects the facilitator to expose a verification endpoint.

 ### `POST /verify`